Nive-ai/KABirds/README.md

 ![20190901_201428](https://user-images.githubusercontent.com/30332391/64078200-41880d80-ccf5-11e9-9750-9ec5d31fb991.jpg)

-#### You can also add new birds or edit the existing birds easily through the firebase database through this [link](https://console.firebase.google.com/project/kabirds-a76b6/database/kabirds-a76b6/data)
+#### You can also add new birds or edit the existing birds easily through the firebase database by requesting access to this [link](https://console.firebase.google.com/project/kabirds-a76b6/database/kabirds-a76b6/data)